Relationships, Sexual Health and Parenthood (RSHP)

 This short film explains what happens when you chose to have an abortion in NHS Forth Valley.
 The factsheet provides specific local information and a bit more detail that we couldn't fit in the film.

-These guidance has been produced as a response to the sexual health needs of young people in Forth Valley.
-Whilst some sexualised behaviour can be a natural healthy part of growing up, some children and young people may develop inappropriate/problematic habits or display sexually harmful behaviour.
+These guidelines have been produced as a response to the sexual health needs of young people in Forth Valley.
+Whilst some sexualised behaviour can be a natural healthy part of growing up, some children and young people may develop inappropriate/problematic habits or display harmful sexual behaviour.

-These guidelines have been developed to create a consistency in approach amongst all school staff, which in turn creates a shared understanding of managing sexualised behaviour.
+These guidelines have been developed to create a consistency in approach amongst all school staff, which in turn creates a shared understanding of preventing and managing harmful sexual behaviour.

 Children and Young People who are looked after